KeeevinW/Student-Management-Website/README.md

 </mirror>
 ```
 You can find other Maven mirror repository sites [here](https://blog.csdn.net/qq_38217990/article/details/129257106).\
-Last but not least, add Maven to the path variable in your shell configuration file (~/.zshrc, ~/.bash_profile, etc.) by adding this line
+Then, Add Maven to the path variable in your shell configuration file (`~/.zshrc`, `~/.bash_profile`, etc.):
 ```sh
 export PATH=~/apache-maven/bin:$PATH
 ```

 ### Advanced Encryption Standard (AES)

 This project uses AES to perform encryption of students' IDs before storing them in the database.
 The key is assumed to be stored in the shell configuration file as an environment variable `AES_SECRET_KEY`.
-To get the key, run the "AESKeyGenerator.java" file under the "AES" directory, and copy the key to the shell configuration file
+To get the key, run the "AESKeyGenerator.java" file under the "AES" directory, and copy the key to the shell configuration file:
 ```sh
 export AES_SECRET_KEY=your_AES_secret_key
 ```